Pumpkins, crafts, haunts and mazes near Bella Vista

 Halloween Events

-• At United Lutheran Church Oct.
-31, Indoor No Tricks -- Just Treats from 5-7 p.m.
+• Outdoor No Tricks -- Just Treats: United Lutheran Church will host this event on Monday, Oct.
+31, from 5-7 p.m. in the church parking lot.
 The church supports the Teal Pumpkin Project.
 United Lutheran Church is located at 100 Cooper Rd. in Bella Vista.

+• First United Methodist Church of Bella Vista will be holding a Trunk or Treat walk through event on Oct.
+31 from 5-6:30 p.m. in the church parking lot.
+This is a gift to the whole community and everyone is welcome -- wear your best costumes and enjoy outside activities!
+For information please contact the church office at 479-855-1158.

+• Trunk or Treat will be 5:30-7:30 p.m. on Monday, Oct.
+31, at the Bella Vista Lutheran Church located at 1990 Forest Hills Blvd.
+This is an outdoor event.
+In the case of rain there will be a drive through area for handing out candy.
+There will also be a photo opportunity display.

-• Gentry Trick or Treat on Main Street -- Gentry's Trick or Treat on Main Street event is set for Oct.
+• Gentry Trick or Treat on Main Street: Gentry's Trick or Treat on Main Street event is set for Monday, Oct.
 31, beginning at 5:30 p.m.
 Local businesses will be passing out treats to trick-or-treaters at the annual event sponsored by the Gentry Chamber of Commerce.

-• Gravette Trick or Treat on Main -- Gravette's third annual Trick or Treat on Main will be held Oct.
+• Gravette Trick or Treat on Main: Gravette's third annual Trick or Treat on Main will be held Monday, Oct.
 31, from 4-7 p.m. on Main Street in Gravette.
 Local businesses and organizations will line both sides of the first two blocks of Main Street and hand out candy and treats to trick-or-treaters.
 Main Street will be closed to vehicle traffic during the event.
-Guests are encouraged to park in the parking spots on Highway 59 north of Main Street, Second Ave.
-N.E. and Kindley Park.
+Guests are encouraged to park in the parking spots on Highway 59 (north of Centennial Park) or Kindley Park.
 Guests are encouraged to come in costume.

 Send your October/fall event to [email protected]